harold1970/grimbly/README.md

 Key Components:

 Commands: The interpreter recognizes several commands, each with specific functionalities.
 These commands include:
 * print: Print the value of a variable.
 * add: Perform addition operation.
 * sub: Perform subtraction operation.
 * if: Conditional branching based on comparison.
 * while: Loop execution based on condition.
 * var: Placeholder for potential future variable handling.
-      *  /: Placeholder for potential future functionality.
+* Placeholder for potential future functionality.
 * exit: Terminate the script execution.
-        *ld: Load a value into a variable.
+* ld: Load a value into a variable.
-        *scan: Prompt the user for input.
+* scan: Prompt the user for input.

     Variables: The interpreter supports the use of variables to store and manipulate values.
 Variables include a, b, x, and j.